 Fifteen years ago, things were very different.
 A leadership crisis in the small farming community in the state of Benue tore the community apart when two chiefs vied for leadership, beginning a prolonged conflict that cost lives and displaced thousands.

-- The peace-building project was launched in 2009 to address a 30-years prolonged conflict among border communities, leading to loss of lives and properties.
+- The peace-building project was launched in 2009 to address a 30-year prolonged conflict among border communities, leading to loss of lives and property.

 - The initiative was funded by UNDP for a total budget of $150,000 over 4 years.

 - Two skills acquisition centres have been created, with 100 students, mostly youth and women, expected to graduate each year.